 8. Play the management game

 To land a management position, you may need to get involved in office politics — the right way.
-A recent Robert Half survey of U.S. office workers found 76 percent of respondents believe playing politics is necessary to get ahead at work.
+Another Robert Half survey of U.S. office workers found 76 percent of respondents believe playing office politics is necessary to get ahead at work.
 If you must get involved, though, you want to be seen as the diplomat, not the mudslinger.

 Take note of who’s who at your firm.
 What do they know that you don’t?
 How did they land their position?
 Who do they know?
-You may need to step up your in-house networking efforts, especially if schmoozing doesn’t come naturally.
+You may need to get some professional networking tips, especially if schmoozing doesn’t come naturally.

 If you’re just a few years into your accounting and finance career, you’re not quite ready for the corner office and the title of manager.
 But that doesn’t mean you can just bide your time and wait for upward mobility to come your way.
 Right now is when you should be preparing for a move to management — so when the opportunity arises, you’ll be more than ready.